 Yes, The Provisions of Income Tax Allows the assessee to save capital gains tax on sale of a property, namely Flat in our case.
 This benefit is provided under Sections 54 and Section 54EC of the Income Tax Act, 1961.

 Condition to be satisfied to claim exemption Section 54 of the Income Tax Act, 1961.

 1: Assessee should be Individual/ HUF.

 2: The Asset should be Residential Property whether self occupied or not.

 3: The Property Should be classified as a Long term Capital Asset under Income tax Act, 1961.

-4: The Assessee purchases a new residential house within a period of one year before or two years after the date of transfer/sale of the asset or he constructs a residential house within a period of three years after the date of transfer/sale of the asset.
+4: The Assessee purchases one residential house in India within a period of one year before or two years after the date of transfer/sale of the asset or he constructs one residential house in India within a period of three years after the date of transfer/sale of the asset.

 5: In Case, if the assessee is not able to utilize the amount of capital gains for acquisition of new asset before the due date of furnishing the return of income and thereafter the assessee can deposit the same in and account with any specified bank or institution under capital Gains Accounts Scheme framed by the central government and all payment related to new assets will be made from this account.

 6: The Cost of the new purchased asset or constructed aseet should be equal to or exceed the amount of indexed capital gains earned on the sale of the property.